 Improving Science, Technology, Engineering and Mathematics (STEM) education is a key priority for Curriculum for Excellence.
-Through changes in learning and teaching and support for leadership, Curriculum for Excellence will bring new and exciting opportunities to make school science education stimulating and exciting for all pupils.
+Through changes in learning and teaching and support for leadership, Curriculum for Excellence is enabling new and exciting opportunities to make school science education stimulating and exciting for all pupils.

 Science and Engineering Education Advisory Group (SEEAG)

-A new independent group, STEMEC, has been formed to take forward work arising from the SEEAG report, and to improve STEM education and learning in Scotland’s schools.
+An independent advisory group, STEMEC, has been formed to take forward work arising from the SEEAG Report and to improve STEM education and learning in Scotland’s schools.